CMU-BeanBurrito/comp-prog/REFERENCE.md

 ## Dijkstra's Algorithm

-# Number Theory and Primality
+# Number Theory, Primality and other Math

 ## Divisibility